PostPCEra/OmSriDocs/docs/12_react-n-es6-js.md

 ## React Eco System

-> The concept of `Virtual DOM` is an untapped `abstraction` in the browser, waiting to be discovered for a decade .
+> asr: The concept of `Virtual DOM` is an untapped `abstraction` in the browser, waiting to be discovered for a decade .
 This untapped abstraction is manifested in React Js.
 Any untapped abstraction has to come out, it is only matter of time.

 [Analogy : Ballons in the Room](https://www.cronj.com/blog/virtual-dom-react-js/)